-- Increasing awareness of others (including students and teachers) within their own cultural contexts
+- Increase awareness of others within their own cultural contexts

-- Teaching- and learning techniques for ‘’bridging the cultural gap’’ in order to interact effectively and appropriately with culturally different others
+- Develop capacities for ‘’bridging the cultural gap’’ in order to interact effectively and appropriately

 Topics of the course:

-In the course we focus on active-learning; You practise several skills; Explore theoretical background; Exchange experiences; Discuss with peers; also a panel of international students will be part of the course; View videos and reflect on insights.
+In the course we focus on active-learning; You practise several skills; Explore theoretical background; Exchange experiences; Discuss with peers; Explore your own view on education.